Much to do in the Village of Arroyo Grande

 As you walk around the village be sure to walk over the Swinging Bridge, the only one of its kind in California.
 The bridge is 171 feet long and swings 40 feet above the stream.
 Originally the bridge had no sides, but they were added in 1902.
 The bridge was donated to the city in 1911, destroyed by a storm in 1995, but since reconstructed.

 Visit historic buildings dating from the late 1800s and early 1900s in Heritage Park.
-Summer concerts in the park offer live bands, dance troupes and other performances.
-Celebrate Independence Day at the July 4th Concert.
-Picnic facilities are available and all you need is your lawn chair.
+Concerts in the park offer live bands, dance troupes, and other performances.

 swinging bridge Arroyo Grande

 Arroyo Grande hosts festivals for just about every occasion and season.
-From the Holidays on into the new year, celebrating spring, summer and the fall harvest, Arroyo Grande is the place for families to enjoy outdoor music, vendors, and lots of tasty food, beer and wine.
+From celebrating holidays, and the new year, to spring, summer, and fall harvest, Arroyo Grande is the place for families to enjoy outdoor music, vendors, and lots of tasty food, beer, and wine.

 About the Author